ding-stripe/Stripe-Apps-Libs/cancel-payment/README.md

 ## Installation
 1. Download this repository
 2. Run `stripe login` to authenticate your account
 3. Modify the `id` in `stripe-app.json`.
-Use your account ID to prevent duplication errors (e.g., com.acct_XXXX.account-debit)
+Use your account ID to prevent duplication errors (e.g., com.acct_XXXX.cancel-payment)
 4. Execute `stripe apps upload` to upload the app
 5. Release the uploaded version and install the app (refer to [Stripe Apps documentation](https://docs.stripe.com/stripe-apps/versions-and-releases))